- Class Time: Day and Evening

 - Additional supplies as needed for the ever changing technologies.

-NOTE: You will be directed at the beginning each class as to what specific supplies and tools are needed.
+NOTE: You will be directed at the beginning of each class as to what specific supplies and tools are needed.
 The Campus Store also carries a list of supplies for individual courses each semester.

 Students must maintain a level of growth and develop a portfolio for evaluation for graduation within the Graphic Design department.
 What does a graphic designer need to do to be successful in the industry?

-During and after college, graphic designers prepare for this work by developing a portfolio.
+During and after college, graphic designers prepare by developing a portfolio.
 A portfolio is a collection of your best work, typically a strong suit is shown revealing a style.
 It demonstrates your skills in many ways to clients or employers.
 A portfolio may include hand drawings, sketch ideas, before and after work, computer images, photos, and print samples.

 Participating in an internship while in college is excellent preparation for this occupation.
-An internship helps you build your skills, demonstrate your talent, and make job contacts.
+An internship helps you build skills, demonstrate talent, and make job contacts.

 Beginning designers usually receive on-the-job training.
 You can spend up to a year working with an experienced designer, but usually training lasts weeks to a few months.